wattsworth/joule/docs/reader_modules.rst

 child class must implement the ``run`` coroutine which should perform the following in a loop:

-  1. Read data from the source
+  1. Read data from the input
   2. Timestamp data with Unix microseconds
   3. Insert data into the output stream
   4. Sleep to create the data rate

-Line 11 reads data from the source (a random number function).
+Line 11 reads data from the input (a random number function).
 Line 12 timestamps the data and inserts it into the output stream.
 Line 13 sleeps for one second creating a 1Hz sample rate.
 Note that the asyncio.sleep coroutine is used instead of the time.sleep function.